Bullying at Work: The Ultimate Guide To Handle It

 - fear of retribution

-- fear of being seen as the “real” problem
+- fear of victim-blaming or being seen as the “real” problem

 - lack of confidence in the reporting system

-- lack of evidence that reports are acted on
+- little evidence that reports are acted on

 - lack of support from fellow employees

 Are you currently experiencing bullying at work?
 If not, have you ever witnessed workplace bullying in action?

 No matter your answer, it’s important that you understand the definition of bullying.
 You should also familiarize yourself with the major types of bullying.
 Additionally, you need to know how bullying impacts the overall work environment.